 What is the universe made of?
 Why is there matter but no antimatter?
 What is dark matter, what is dark energy?
-How can you explain the physics of black holes or supernovas?
+How can you explain the physics of black holes or supernovae?

 These are the important research topics being investigated by the scientists at the MPP.
 We still know very little about the universe.
 At present, certain knowledge exists only for visible matter, which makes up only five percent of the universe: atoms, molecules, stars and galaxies.

 95 percent of the universe is still in the dark - quite literally: Scientists assume there are further, invisible forms of matter and energy, which they therefore call “dark”.

 In order to bring light into this dark, our physicists study the smallest building blocks of our universe: elementary particles, which form matter and bring about their mutual interaction.
-The framework for this research is the Standard Model of physics.
+The framework for this research is the Standard Model of particle physics.

 It contains the particle families known so far and the forces that act between the particles.
 The latest addition to the family is the Higgs boson, which gives mass to other elementary particles.

 The Standard Model can conclusively explain the known part of the universe, i.e. five percent of it.
 But it leaves many questions, such as those relating to antimatter, dark matter or dark energy, unanswered.